Thai Girlfriend, Real Job, Fake University Student

 We had no current address on record, though we found out where her family was generally located in Chiang Mai province.
 Since she had been living in Bangkok for years, we first started to pursue Noy on the ground in Bangkok, using a female Thai agent who had attended Ramkamhaeng University, knew the area, and was employing a standard method for a case of this type.

 To make a long story short, our agent found out that Noy had left a cold trail with most of her old acquaintances.
 Noy had borrowed money from some other people and owed them, which probably explained some of it -- hiding from creditors.
 However, Noy had basically just moved suddenly, with no advance notice to friends and associates, indeed had just disappeared as regards most of her old acquaintances ... and her trail was about a year cold.
-These were genuine responses from the sources, and they all pointed to the hotel she worked for.
+These were genuine responses from the sources, and they all pointed to the hotel she had truly worked for.
 One day, Noy just moved without discussion.

 At this point, we had no idea whether Noy was a renegade daughter from a respectable family (we see lots of those in the new generation), or a "family business" of scamming foreigners (we see lots of those, too).
 However, one thing was for sure: William was not concerned about being discreet any more, as his relationship with Noy was over, but William did want to know what happened.
 As we told William, we were staying discreet in order to find out the truth as he requested, not get a staged reaction to cover up the truth.